CounterpartyXCP/counterparty-core/docs/GettingStarted.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, ``counterpartyd`` logs data to a file named ``counterpartyd.log``, located within the ``counterpartyd``
-data directory (the location of which is detailed in the section above).
+data directory.

-Under Linux, you can monitor these logs via a command like ``tail -f /home/counterpartyd/.config/counterparty/counterparty.log``.
+Under Linux, you can monitor these logs via a command like ``tail -f ~/.config/counterparty/counterparty.log``.

 Under Windows, you can use a tool like `Notepad++ <http://notepad-plus-plus.org/>`__ to view the log file,
 which will detect changes to the file and update if necessary.